What is an SSL certificate?

 Or 3 files:

-You need to put ALL of them to the certificate field.
+You need to add ALL of the files in the certificate field.
 Simply put them to that field one by one in the order pictured above:

 Tip: SSLShopper is providing a great tool for checking if a private key matches a Certificate.
 Feel free to click here and try it out if you have difficulties with adding your Certificate to RedTrack.